andrewhessler/heffree-dev/src/assets/bliki/project-planning-poker-post.md

 - [ ] General polish

 ## Simulation Testing
 What I'm most proud of from this project is the simulation testing.
-I've played around with [TigerBeetle's Simulation](https://sim.tigerbeetle.com/) and have wanted to do setup data simulation at my job to mimic a live environment.
+I've played around with [TigerBeetle's Simulation](https://sim.tigerbeetle.com/) and have wanted to setup data simulation at my job to mimic a live environment.
 This was a nice opportunity to do some of that with my auto clients.
 It made development a lot more enjoyable and was a great way to demo to people.
 Click below to see them in action!

 [![Agile Ante Demo](../images/agile-ante-ss.png)](../images/agile-ante-demo.webm)